To become one with Tasmania’s winter wilds, all you need is a mountain, a kayak and a plucky disregard for cold weather.

 One of Tasmania’s most cherished natural landmarks, Cradle Mountain soars 1545m above sea level.
 The drive from Hobart to Cradle Mountain covers 300km and takes about 4hrs to navigate.
 The journey north west from Hobart brings you through lush green countryside, rocky plateaus and fern-flanked passes.
 The drive is even shorter from Launceston, meandering 140km west of the city for 1hr 45min.
 From rustic cabins to lavish spa suites, browse accommodation near Cradle Mountain.

-Don your woolly socks and subscribe to the Off Season newsletter to be the first to know about Tasmania’s winter festivals, events and special offers.
+Don your woolly socks and subscribe to the Off Season newsletter to be the first to know about Tasmania’s winter festivals, experiences and special deals.